contino/k8s-spot/README.md

 - Western Digital has run a simulation of close to 2.5million tasks in just 8 hours with more than 50k instances (1 million vCPU!!) costing around $140kUSD.
 Estimated in half of the costs of running even on in-house infrastructure.
 - S3 were used to save data results and checkpoints when the instance were schedule to terminate

-## EMR jobs

-- spot blocks can reserve a period from 1 to 6 hours to run without interruption

 ## state persistence